You have a county court judgment for their debt and have missed payments

 Charging Order Help

 If you have received a Charging Order or your lender is threatening to apply for a Charging Order you should contact us as soon as possible.
-We can review your circumstances and help find you a debt solution for you.
+We can review your circumstances and advise how to stop this from happening.

 Our panel of specialists can quickly advise you on what to do if you have received a charging Order or have been issued with a CCJ.
 Simply call the team on 0800 088 2208.
 Alternatively take the online bankruptcy test and find your best solution.